 Periodized Strength Training for Rowing

-Periodization is a major key for strength training for rowing.
+Once rowers have a few months of experience with basic strength training and have mastered the movements, the key techniques, and built some basic strength, it’s time to start thinking more strategically.
 Periodization simply means organizing one’s training to prioritize certain qualities over others at different times of the year.
 The advantage of periodization, rather than “everything-at-once-ization,” is the ability to focus on developing specific qualities to build to a championship performance rather than burning yourself out trying to improve fields at once.
 Strength, endurance, power, technique, and balance are all important factors in a rower’s training, and it is impossible to train all to their full potential simultaneously.
 Periodization provides the answer for how to get the most out of each training variable and apply it to race season when it matters most.

-Below is a graph of what an annual periodized plan for strength training for rowing might look like.
-Check it out and then continue for a breakdown of each training block, the goals of training, how it benefits rowing performance, and what to do in the gym.
+Below is an illustration of an annual periodized plan for strength training for rowing.
+Continue reading for a breakdown of each training block, the goals of training, how it benefits rowing performance, and what to do in strength training.

 Block #1.
 General Preparation